F5Networks/terraform-provider-bigip/README.md

 # F5 Requirements

 This provider uses the iControlREST API.
 Make sure that is installed and enabled on your F5 before proceeding.
+All the resources are validated with BIGIP-12.1.1.0.0.184.iso

 # Provider Configuration